From The Desk Of Michael Pizzolla

 Dear ValueCapper and Friend,

-Along with the usual disclaimers (it’s Thursday morning, I don’t know what the weather will be like, don’t know if the Also Eligibles will draw in due to an unforeseen scratch, etc., etc.), I’ve been urged to get right to the race.
+As I write this, it’s Thursday afternoon, I don’t know what the weather will be like, don’t know if the two Also Eligibles will draw in due to an unforeseen scratch, I don’t know if a key player in the pace scenario will be scratched, etc.

-Thank you so much for your support and encouragement, and the many kind emails.
+A big thank you also for your support and encouragement, and the many kind emails.
 I appreciate it more than I can tell you.

 Hope this finds you well, enjoy the Kentucky Derby, and remember to let the bet make you!